couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 }
 ```

 The local app variable is used to reference features in the Realm SDK, such as authentication and the currently authenticated user.
 Since this is defined within the Application class, it effectively becomes a global variable for the entire app.
 This approach requires developers to update most of the code that references the app variable.
+To limit the amount of code required to change, the current authenticated user is tracked in CBLApp.

 ## Authentication
 The [Couchbase Lite SDK](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-user-auth)  manages authentication differently than the [Mongo Realm SDK](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/users/authenticate-users/#std-label-kotlin-authenticate).
 Code was added to deal with these differences.

-### Handling Authencation of the App
+### Handling Authentication of the App

-The authentication of the app is called from a new [AuthenticationService](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/AuthenticationService.swift#L13) that was added to the app to handle authentication.
+The authentication of the app is called from a new [AuthenticationService](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/AuthenticationService.swift#L13) that was added to the app.

-Authentication is done via the Couchbase Capella App Services Endpoint public [REST API](https://docs.couchbase.com/cloud/app-services/references/rest_api_admin.html) in the Authentication Service login function, which is called from a new LoginViewModel [login function](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/ViewModels/LoginViewModel.swift#L19) that was added to the application, validating that the username and password provided can authenticate with the endpoint (or throwing an exception if they can't).
+The AuthenticationService handles authentication via the Couchbase Capella App Services Endpoint public [REST API](https://docs.couchbase.com/cloud/app-services/references/rest_api_admin.html) in its login function.
+A new LoginViewModel [login function](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/ViewModels/LoginViewModel.swift#L19) was added to the application, calling the AuthenticationService and validating that the username and password provided can authenticate with the endpoint (or throwing an exception if they can't).

-> [!NOTE]
+> **NOTE**
 >Registering new users is out of scope of the conversion, so this functionaliy was removed.
 Capella App Services allows the creating of Users per endpoint via the [UI](https://docs.couchbase.com/cloud/app-services/user-management/create-user.html#usermanagement/create-app-role.adoc) or the [REST API](https://docs.couchbase.com/cloud/app-services/references/rest_api_admin.html).
-For large scale applications it's highly recommended to use a 3rd party [OpendID Connect](https://docs.couchbase.com/cloud/app-services/user-management/set-up-authentication-provider.html) provider.
+For large scale applications, it's highly recommended to use a 3rd party [OpendID Connect](https://docs.couchbase.com/cloud/app-services/user-management/set-up-authentication-provider.html) provider.
 >

 ### Authentication Exceptions